dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 Before we get started with this subsection, we've got to first make some adjustments:

-1. Follow the [FPVDemo tutorial](https://github.com/dji-sdk/Mobile-SDK-Tutorial/blob/master/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md) to set up Android Open Accessory (AOA) support
+1. Follow the [Creating a Camera Application](../../Android/FPVDemo/FPVDemo_en.md) to set up Android Open Accessory (AOA) support
 2. Change your main activity from `PlaybackProtocolActivity` to `DJIAoaActivity`
-3. Add a DjiGLSurfaceView element to show the first personal view (steps 2 and 3 are also covered in the FPV tutorial)
+3. Add a DjiGLSurfaceView element to show the first personal view (steps 2 and 3 are also covered in the "Creating a Camera Application" tutorial)
 4. Add item feature `android:visibility="Gone"` to our gridview in `activity_playback_protocol.xml`
 5. Adjust the button color by replacing `android:background="@android:color/yellow"` with `android:background="@android:color/transparent"` in `button_gridview_item.xml`.